 How to help: Light therapy, counseling, making your environment sunnier and brighter (open curtains, sit close to windows, get outside, exercise, house plants) and mind-body therapies (yoga, meditation, acupuncture).

-U.S. Cultural Etiquette
+U.S. Cultural Norms

 If you have never lived in the U.S., your knowledge of U.S. culture may be shaped by television, music, movies and news.
 You may soon realize that your expectations are different from the reality of U.S. culture, and that some aspects of U.S. culture are nothing more than stereotypes.
 There are some aspects of U.S. culture that can be helpful for you to know to help you navigate business, school and social relationships.
 At the same time, U.S. culture, like all cultures, is quite diverse and you may encounter behaviors and norms that are also different than what is listed here.